Last updated 11th May 2020

 We use your contact information in order to respond to your enquiry or to conduct research.
 Where we are carrying our research we make that explicitly clear when asking for information.

 The standard internet log information we collect from our website and visitor behaviour information that we collect in an anonymous form using Google Analytics is used to evaluate visitors’ use of the website and to complete statistical reports on website activity.

 Who’s responsible for your information at our company

-Jennifer Dudfield, our Operations Manager, is responsible for the security of your information.
-You can contact them by email at firstname.lastname@example.org or by phone on +44 (0)117 363 4955 if you have any concerns about the information we store.
+Beckie Johnson, our Operations Manager, is responsible for the security of your information.
+You can contact her by email at email@example.com or by phone on +44 (0)117 363 4955 if you have any concerns about the information we store.

 Who has access to information about you

 When we store information in our own systems, only the people who need it have access.
-Our management team have access to everything you’ve provided, but individual employees have access to only what they need to do their job.
+Our senior management team have access to everything you have provided, but individual employees or researchers only have restricted access to what they need for carrying out a specific role.

 The steps we take to keep your information private